 \section{The proof}

 The proof is done using the lemma given by Lipton and Tarjan to prove the separator theorem for planar graphs~\cite{liptontarjan}.
-The key lemma in their proof slightly reformulated to use in the firefighter problem is quoted below. \begin{lemma} Let $G$ be any $n$-vertex plane triangulation and $T$ be any spanning tree of $G.$ Then there exists an edge $e \in E(G) \setminus E(T)$ such that the only cycle $C$ in $T + e$ has the property that the number of vertices inside $C$ as well as outside $C$ is lower than $\frac{2}{3}n.$ \end{lemma} Similar approach (using the above lemma to the firefighter problem) with announcement of even stronger result, however not in terms of the surviving rate, was given in~\cite{lingas}.
-Unfortunately, there is a serious error in the proof: it is implicitly assumed that adding some edge joining two vertices of some induced subgraph of the planar graph which preserves planarity of the subgraph should also preserve planarity of the whole graph.
-In our opinion the proof given in~\cite{lingas} is uncorrectable.
+The key lemma in their proof, slightly reformulated to use in the firefighter problem, is quoted below. \begin{lemma} Let $G$ be any $n$-vertex plane triangulation and $T$ be any spanning tree of $G.$ Then there exists an edge $e \in E(G) \setminus E(T)$ such that the only cycle $C$ in $T + e$ has the property that the number of vertices inside $C$ as well as outside $C$ is lower than $\frac{2}{3}n.$ \end{lemma} A similar approach --- using the above lemma to the firefighter problem on planar graphs, was first applied by Floderus, Lingas and Persson~\cite{lingas2}, with a slightly different notation of approximation algorithms.
+The authors of~\cite{lingas2} have proved a theorem analogous to Lemma~\ref{lem:many}.
+For some more details see Section~\ref{sec:remarks}.

-The proof of Theorem~\ref{thm:main} is presented in two steps --- first we show that $\rho_{4,2}(G) > \frac{2}{9}$ for any planar graph $G$, then that $\rho_{3,2}(G) > \frac{2}{21}.$ At first let us note that surviving rate is monotone (non-increasing) by the operation of adding edges to the graph.
-Hence, it is enough to prove bounds given by Theorem~\ref{thm:main} only for plane triangulations.
-Moreover, the first step with respectively 3 or 4 firefighters is enough to get desired bounds for any planar graph on not more than 18 vertices.
+The proof of Theorem~\ref{thm:main} is presented in two steps --- first we show that $\rho_{4,2}(G) > \frac{2}{9}$ for any planar graph $G$, then that $\rho_{3,2}(G) > \frac{2}{21}.$ At first let us note that the surviving rate is monotone (non-increasing) with respect to the operation of adding edges to the graph.
+Hence, it is enough to prove the bounds given by Theorem~\ref{thm:main} only for plane triangulations.
+Moreover, in the first step, depending on the number of firefighters, we save 3 or 4 vertices respectively, which is enough to obtain the desired bounds for any planar graph on not more than 17 vertices.